volkszaehler/mbmd/README.md

     Description=SDM630 via HTTP API
     After=syslog.target
     [Service]
-    ExecStart=/usr/local/bin/sdm630_httpd -d /dev/ttyAMA0
+    ExecStart=/usr/local/bin/sdm630_httpd -s /dev/ttyAMA0
     Restart=always
     [Install]
     WantedBy=multi-user.target

-You might need to adjust the ``-d`` parameter depending on where your RS485 adapter is connected.
+You might need to adjust the ``-s`` parameter depending on where your RS485 adapter is connected.
 Then, use

     # systemctl start sdm630